zsuzsannamangu/yogasequencing-app/README.md

 - Allows exporting the sequence as a printable PDF

 ## Technologies used
-- React                     Frontend UI Library (TypeScript)
+- React:                    Frontend UI Library (TypeScript)
-- Next.js                   React framework for routing and rendering
+- Next.js:                  React framework for routing and rendering
-- Python	                Runs server-side backend code
+- Python:	                Runs server-side backend code
-- FastAPI	                Defines backend API endpoints (e.g., upload videos, pose detection)
+- FastAPI:	                Defines backend API endpoints (e.g., upload videos, pose detection)
-- Uvicorn	                ASGI server that runs FastAPI
+- Uvicorn:	                ASGI server that runs FastAPI
-- PostgreSQL (planned)      Database to store user-generated data
+- PostgreSQL (planned):     Database to store user-generated data
-- MoveNet + Tensorflow      Detects human keypoints (pose estimation)
+- MoveNet + Tensorflow:     Detects human keypoints (pose estimation)
-- OpenCV (cv2)              Video processing (frame capture, motion detection)
+- OpenCV (cv2):             Video processing (frame capture, motion detection)
-- PyTorch + DeepLabV3       Semantic segmentation for background removal
+- PyTorch + DeepLabV3:      Semantic segmentation for background removal
-- potrace                   Converts binary masks into scalable vector images (SVGs)
+- potrace:                  Converts binary masks into scalable vector images (SVGs)

 ## How does it work?
 - The program detects moments of stillness in the video, captures a frame of the person holding a pose, removes the background, and converts the image into a clean vector silhouette.